8percent/python-library/README.md

 ```

 #### Test Code
-Every test code should reside in `tests` package at project root.
+Every test code should resides in `tests` package at project root.

-Test your code in local machine. you can just simply use 'pytest' or 'tox'.
+To test your source code, simply use 'pytest' or 'tox'.
 ```
 # Use pytest
 $ pytest tests/